JeanPhilippeLebel/1PUXtoHTML/ReadMe.md

 # Licence and inspiration

-This tool is a mashup of these two script:
+This tool is a mashup of these two scripts:

 https://github.com/ShayBox/OnePasswordConverter
 https://github.com/TechJosh/1PUXtoChromeCSV/blob/main/1PUXtoChromeCSV.py